Mutrux Firm Injury Lawyers

 A wrongful death claim applies when the circumstances of the case would have allowed the decedent to file a personal injury claim had they survived the incident.

+If you have experienced the tragic loss of a loved one in Columbia due to someone else’s negligence, a dedicated Columbia wrongful death lawyer can provide the guidance and support your family needs.
 In Missouri, this means that if a person’s death was caused by the negligence, recklessness, or intentional actions of another, their surviving family members or representatives may pursue a wrongful death lawsuit to seek compensation for their loss.
 The same principle holds true in Illinois, where the law allows the personal representative or next of kin to file a wrongful death claim when another’s misconduct led to a loved one’s death.

 In both Missouri and Illinois, wrongful death cases are civil actions that can provide compensation for funeral expenses, lost income, medical costs prior to death, loss of companionship, and the emotional and financial impact on surviving family members.
 The specific individuals eligible to file a claim are defined by state statutes, typically including spouses, children, parents, or, in some cases, siblings or estate representatives.
 If you are in Columbia or anywhere in Missouri or Illinois and have lost a loved one due to someone else’s negligence, a Columbia wrongful death lawyer can guide you through the legal process.
 With deep knowledge of both states’ laws, our team is committed to helping families pursue justice and secure the compensation they deserve in these most difficult times.